 Male vs Female

-As a herding dog, there’s a sense of working dog personality in the Corgi Cattle Dog that really rounds out its energetic and upbeat character.
+As a herding dog, there’s a sense of working dog personality in the Corgi Cattle Dog that rounds out its energetic and upbeat character.

 But of course, there’s also a good number of differences between the male and female Corgi Cattle Dog it’s wise to keep in mind.